 The SERP below shows that PPC ads are very prominent in France, which suggests that a well-optimised paid search campaign could be a good way to introduce your brand to the market.

 Looking at the companies that are ranking in the highest position, and their domain structures, will also give you an indication of how to structure your own site when entering the market.
 For example, if all of the top sites are using a country code top-level domain (ccTLD) e.g. www.example.fr, this could indicate that buyers in that market only trust a domain that is dedicated to their region.

 6. Call in the experts!

-No matter how much searching around and analysing online trends, behaviours, and competitors, nothing compares to getting real-life insight from native linguists who understand the culture of the market better than anyone.
+No matter how much searching around and analysing online trends, behaviours, and competitors, nothing compares to getting real-life insight from mother-tongue linguists who understand the culture of the market better than anyone.

 A thorough study will provide an analysis of target keywords, who your real competitors are, what offers they are displaying, what techniques they are using on landing pages, their pricing (via secret shopping if required) and estimates of the cost to compete.
 The study should provide you with data-driven recommendations, and initial projections of return on investment for each market you are considering entering.

 If you are looking to enter a new market and need help with what to do next, please contact us and we will be happy to help.

 You can continue your global journey with our next instalment on how to pick your international domain structure.